-If you don’t want to read our best handlebars buying guide, you can go directly to the relevant product pages via the links below:
+If you don’t want to read our best handlebars buying guide, use the link below:

 Read on to find out more about BMX, MTB and road bars and to help you choose the type that are right for your riding style and your optimum ergonomic positioning.